Ploux/8puzzlepy/README.md

 # 8puzzlepy
 8 puzzle algorithm code in python

-* breadth-first (two variants, one uses a priority queue where the priority is depth, the other uses a regular FIFO queue, they are identical)
+* breadth-first (two variants, one uses a priority queue where the priority is depth, the other uses a regular FIFO queue, they are identical in moves)
+* depth-first (hits recursion limit)

 4/23/22
 1. Determine which algorithms are possible to implement